- First things first

 First things first

-However, there is a catch (as always).
-It’s one that any good HR professional can smell from a mile off: it’s all very well, this idea of handing out lots of goodies to your workforce... but what about tax?
+However, there is a catch.
+It’s all very well, this idea of handing out lots of goodies to your workforce, but what about tax?

 It's a valid concern and one that needs clearing up.
-We all know it's next to impossible to give anything of worth as an employer without a tap on the shoulder from HMRC.
-However, there are clear parameters set by the government to distinguish a 'trivial' benefit from an asset.
+We all know it's next to impossible to give anything of worth as an employer without alerting HMRC.
+However, there are clear parameters set by the government to distinguish a trivial benefit from an asset.

 What are trivial benefits?

-Trivial benefits are best described as small ‘token gifts’, given by management to their employees.
-This can come in any shape or form but generally speaking, they are typified by gestures such as bottles of wine, chocolates, beer for the office, or team lunches.
-Essentially they're little everyday sweeteners that keep the morale of the company up.
+Trivial benefits are best described as small ‘token gifts’, employees receive from managers.
+They can come in any shape or form but common examples include bottles of wine, chocolates, beer for the office, or team lunches.
+Essentially they're little everyday sweeteners that boost team morale.

-In fact, a better term for trivial benefits would be everyday perks at work.
-The things that you don’t expect from work but that occasionally find their way into your office.
+To better understand what trivial benefits are, it can be helpful to think of them as perks at work.
+Or in other words, things that you don’t expect from work, but that occasionally find their way into your office.
 We’ve all seen them in practice and have contributed to them ourselves.

 Examples of a trivial benefit include: